docker/compose/docs/aci-compose-features.md

 ## Logs

 Container logs can be obtained for each container with `docker logs <CONTAINER>`.
-The Docker ACI integration does not currently support aggregated logs for containers in a compose application, due to ACI not providing either aggregated logs for a container group, or log timestamps that can be easily used to reorder logs properly for display.
+The Docker ACI integration does not currently support aggregated logs for containers in a Compose application, due to ACI not providing either aggregated logs for a container group, or log timestamps that can be easily used to reorder logs properly for display.

 ## Exposing ports